 Financial aid is not available for international students.

 COURSE AND PROGRAM OF STUDY ELIGIBILITY

 The US Department of Education regulations require that a student be enrolled in a degree-seeking or eligible certificate program to receive federal financial aid including Direct Loans and Federal Work Study.
 This regulation will officially go into effect Fall 2023.

-Time limits and aggregate lifetime limits exists for all aid programs; therefore, timely degree completion is critical, and students must be enrolled in courses that are applicable to the degree or eligible certificate to qualify for federal financial aid.
+Aggregate lifetime limits exist for all aid programs; therefore, timely degree completion is critical.
+Therefore, students must be enrolled in courses that are applicable to the degree, or eligible certificate, to qualify for federal financial aid.
 If a student is enrolled in courses that are not required, the federal financial aid award could be prorated or cancelled.

 All degree programs and teacher certification programs at Southern are eligible for federal financial aid, as well as many of our certificate programs.
 If a certificate program is not eligible for federal financial aid, it will be stated on the program application and in the program information published in the Graduate Catalog.

 A course is eligible for federal financial aid if it satisfies a requirement in the student’s program of study.
 Students may consult their degree evaluation to review which courses will fulfill program requirements.
 In-progress or complete courses listed in the ‘Excess’ section are not aid eligible.

 Students are required to follow the academic calendar for all course registration add/drop periods.
 Federal financial aid eligibility will be determined based on a student’s current program of study and course registration as of the Financial Aid Freeze Date.